Archibald Napier (landowner): Early life

-At the cunzie-house
+Mining and the mint

+Napier's name appears with others, including Regent Morton's favourite George Auchinleck of Balmanno and the Flemish miner Abraham Peterson, in a contract for working certain gold, silver, copper, and lead mines, for the space of twelve years, excluding lead mines managed by Morton's relative George Douglas of Parkhead.
+Refined silver and gold would be sold to the master of the mint, the "Maister Cunyeour" John Acheson.

-Napier's name appears with others in a contract with Regent Morton for working for the space of twelve years certain gold, silver, copper, and lead mines.
-He was appointed general of the cunzie-house (master of the Mint) in 1576, and on 25 April 1581 he was directed, with others, to take proceedings against John Achesoun, the king's master-coiner.
+Napier was appointed general of the cunzie-house (master of the Mint) in 1576, and on 25 April 1581 he was directed, with others, to take proceedings against John Acheson, the king's master-coiner.
 In May 1580 he received payment for the expenses of a mission to England.
 On 24 April 1582 he was named one of the assessors to prepare the matters to be submitted to the general assembly of the kirk of Scotland, and his name occurs in following years as an ordinary member of assembly, and also as acting on special commissions and deputations.

 In March 1584 Edinburgh town council sold him a piece of land to extend his garden at Merchiston Tower.

 On 6 March 1590 Napier was appointed one of a commission for putting Acts in force against the Jesuits.
 In January 1593 he was appointed by a convention of ministers in Edinburgh one of a deputation to wait on the king to urge him to more strenuous action against the Catholic nobles, and he was appointed one of a similar commission at a meeting of the general assembly of the kirk in April, and also by a convention held in October.